krayin/krayin-docs/docs/2.0/architecture/packages.md

 - User ID: Associates tags with specific users or owners within the CRM, facilitating personalized organization and access control.

-### UI

-The UI Package in Krayin CRM encompasses the entire user interface-related components and functionalities, managing Single File Components (SFCs) in Vue.js, as well as associated CSS and JavaScript resources.
-Here’s an overview of its comprehensive role in the CRM:

-Key Responsibilities

-SFC Vue Components:

-- Definition: Manages the Vue.js Single File Components (SFCs) responsible for various UI elements and features within the CRM.

-- Functionality: Includes components for dashboards, forms, lists, modals, notifications, and other interactive elements crucial for user interaction and data presentation.
-CSS Styling:

-- Definition: Handles cascading style sheets (CSS) to define the visual appearance and layout of UI components and pages.

-- Functionality: Ensures consistent branding, responsive design, and user interface aesthetics across different devices and screen sizes.
-JavaScript Enhancements:

-- Definition: Implements JavaScript enhancements and interactions to enrich user experience and functionality.

-- Functionality: Enables dynamic content updates, client-side validations, interactive UI behaviors, and seamless integration with backend services.

 ### User

 The User Package in Krayin CRM is instrumental for managing groups, roles, and user accounts within the system.
 Here’s an overview of its functionalities: